Are you a small-medium business asking yourself if you need an “IT Guy”? Concerned about the Salary for an IT Technician?

 Application Security Engineer

 Another one of the highest-paid cybersecurity jobs, Application Security Engineers, make on average between $120,000 to $180,000.
-If your company uses software solutions provided or hosted by third party organizations like AWS or Microsoft’s Azure or even if you custom build your own solutions, hiring an Application security engineer is crucial.
+If your company uses software solutions provided or hosted by third-party organizations like AWS or Microsoft’s Azure or even if you custom build your own solutions, hiring an Application security engineer is crucial.
 These professionals will be tasked with securing all software and business applications used throughout your workforce and ensuring that all privacy and compliance constraints are built into the software and followed.

 - When to hire?
 This role is crucial for any business looking to integrate software, like AWS or Azure into their day-to-day operations.
 Why?
 Application Security Engineers have the experience and skill sets needed to ensure the security and stability of your internal and external applications which helps prevent hackers or malicious systems from attempting to disrupt the integrity of your infrastructure.

 The average cybersecurity salary for this position falls between $90,000 and $160,000, and they are worth every penny.
 These security professionals help create, plan, and carry out security measures to keep your infrastructure secure.
-They have the knowledge and experience to work with Penetration Testers and Information Security Managers to mitigate and avoid cyberattacks that could cripple your bottom line and are especially equipped to identify vulnerabilities before hackers have a chance.
+They have the knowledge and experience to work with Penetration Testers and Information Security Managers to mitigate and avoid cyberattacks that could cripple your bottom line and are specially equipped to identify vulnerabilities before hackers have a chance.

 - When to hire?
 If your company has been hit by a data breach or infected by a malware virus, then your next step should be to hire a Cybersecurity Analyst who can help mitigate the attack and keep you protected from any future attacks.